 Random player(s) (a list will appear below of players currently in the world)

 In the above picture, did you notice the destination variable?
 For some commands, location is required through X, Y, Z coordinates.

 Commands recognize two types of locations, true location, and relative location.

 When you load into the game, you do not automatically start at 0,0,0.
-The easiest way to see the location where you are is to use the position command.
-(Remember: Cheats must be turned on to use certain “slash commands”).
+The easiest way to see the location where you are is to use Show Coordinates.
+(Remember: Cheats must be turned on to use this option.)

 With regards to coordinates, rotation is optional, so we will cover it in a “Commands In Depth” section (currently unavailable, but coming soon).

 You can also use negative values for tildes and relative coordinates.
 Feel free to experiment!